AzizullohZohidov/AzizullohZohidov/README.md

 - 👋 Hi, I’m Azizulloh Zohidov and thank you for stopping by!
 - 🌱 I’m currently learning cross-platform mobile development.
 Specifically Flutter
-- 📫 How to reach me here in GitHub or via my email: zohidov.azizulloh@gmail.com
+- 📫 You can reach me here in GitHub or via my email: zohidov.azizulloh@gmail.com

 <!---
 AzizullohZohidov/AzizullohZohidov is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.